brucemack/hello-obd2/README.md

 Hardware
 ========

-Custom hardware was build to provide physically connectivity to the car.
+Custom hardware was built to provide physical connectivity to the car.
 Here's what the development platform looks like:

 ![](images/IMG_1673.jpg)